 What Do Misting Fans Do?

-Misting fans comprise a powerful fan combined with a high pressure water pump that is connected up to a water supply.
+Misting fans comprise a powerful fan combined with a high pressure water pump that is connected up to a water supply / home water tank.

-When operating, the pump squirts out water at very high pressure through a tiny nozzle.
-Anyone who has covered the end of a hose with their fingers knows that if you get your fingers in the right position the water from the hose sprays out instead of pouring out.
-This is the same principle.
+When operated, the pump squirts out water at extreme pressure through a tiny nozzle.
+Anyone who has covered the end of a hose with their hand knows that if you get your fingers in the right position the water from the hose sprays out instead of pouring out.
+This is the works same way.

 The spray from the pump is directed into the path of the fan and gets circulated around the area surrounding the fan.
 The heat from the sun then evaporates the air cooling the air temperature in the area.
-In order to get the maximum cooling effect the best misting fans oscillate, meaning they move back and forth ensuring the mist is spread is as large an area as possible.
+In order to get the maximum cooling effect the best misting fans stand oscillating, meaning the units move back and forth ensuring the breeze of mist is spread is as large an area as possible.

 Misting Fan Droplet Size

 The size of the spray droplets is very important.
-If the droplets are too large then instead of evaporating in the air, they will quickly fall to the ground wetting anything in their path.
+If the droplets are too large then instead of evaporating in the air, they will quickly condenser and fall to the ground wetting anything in their path.
 Instead of making an area cooler the result will only be that everything in the area becomes slickly wet and a bit unpleasant to touch.
+This is why your should always check the evaporative fans reviews before you buy anything to ensure you get good systems.

-If the droplets are the right size, as small as possible, they will “flash evaporate” in the hot air and cool the surrounding area quickly before the droplets fall to the ground and cause wetness.
+If the droplets are the right size, as small as possible, they will “flash evaporate” in the hot air and cool the surrounding area quickly before the droplets fall to the ground conditioning not wetting the area.

 In simple terms the lower the pressure from your pump the smaller the nozzle size should be.